shankarsaravanan/personalblog/content/blog/2022-05-24-misconception-i-had-about-eating-healthy-food-4.md

 title: Misconception I had about eating healthy food
 date: 2022-05-24T15:51:33.121Z
 ---
-> **Note to readers:** Things I've written here is just my perspective, so it's may or may not be right :) If you have any thoughts or feedback, you can share it with me through email or Twitter.
+> **Note to readers:** Things I've written here is just my perspective, so it's may or may not be right.
+If you have any thoughts or feedback, you can share it with me through email or Twitter.

 I used to think that there was no point in eating healthy just to live little bit longer.
 Instead I could eat whatever I liked and live a little bit less.